sous-chefs/rvm/README.md

 Action    |Description                   |Default
 ----------|------------------------------|-------
 install   |Build and install an RVM ruby.
-See [http://rvm.beginrescueend.com/rubies/installing/](http://rvm.beginrescueend.com/rubies/installing/) for more details. |Yes uninstall |Just remove the ruby and leave everything else.
-See [http://rvm.beginrescueend.com/rubies/removing/](http://rvm.beginrescueend.com/rubies/removing/) for more details. |
+See [RVM rubies/installing](http://rvm.beginrescueend.com/rubies/installing/) for more details. |Yes uninstall |Just remove the ruby and leave everything else.
+See [RVM rubies/removing](http://rvm.beginrescueend.com/rubies/removing/) for more details. |
 remove    |Remove the ruby, source files and optional gemsets/archives.
-See [http://rvm.beginrescueend.com/rubies/removing/](http://rvm.beginrescueend.com/rubies/removing/) for more details. |
+See [RVM rubies/removing](http://rvm.beginrescueend.com/rubies/removing/) for more details. |

 # USAGE